Planning your application

 - Wales: www.studentfinancewales.co.uk/

 All our programmes of study are delivered in English.
 If your first language is not English, you will most likely be asked to undertake an English language test to show that you know English well enough to study at Higher Education level.
 The requirements for your programme of choice can also be found on the specific programme pages.
 Most English language test organisations charge a fee and require you to travel to their centres for the test.
-The Certificate in Ballet Teaching Studies and the Professional Dancers’ Teaching Diploma can also be studied in languages other than English.
-For both programmes, you need to ensure that you have the appropriate language skills in the delivery language.
+The Certificate in Dance Teaching (Ballet) (CDT) can also be studied in languages other than English.
+For the CDT programme, you need to ensure that you have the appropriate language skills in the delivery language.

 Planning your studies